-Note 2: unreasonable travel would include travel within the Relevant Area for exercise or outdoor recreation where that can be done closer to home.
-Travelling to the Restricted Area for exercise or outdoor recreation is prohibited under these directions.
+Note 2: unreasonable travel would include travel within the Relevant Area for exercise, outdoor recreation or social interaction where that can be done closer to home.
+Travelling to the Restricted Area for exercise, outdoor recreation or social interaction (including as part of the bubble system) is prohibited under these directions.